bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - Cha contributes (more?) to job rep (needed to later join megacorp factions)
 - Cha boosts the stock manipulation effects of hack and grow

 ## TODO:

+`dnet.authenticate: Target server hydro:hyper-inc is not connected to current server home` This error needs to tell the player what to do, not what's wrong. ns.dnet.authenticate, the status codes should be explained

+return 410 instead of throwing when the link is gone ?

+Also needs to do something reasonable on darknet (as do all api methods)

+have a clear immediate reward from tier 1 that isn't just cha XP

+formulas: auth response time or estimates given CHA level

+sake of suspense: perhaps hide the network past current+3 levels

+Extra password hints in packet sniffing? or extra password attempt feedback?

+- access only to connected or backdoored server for dnet exec

+- add Stasis Link mechanic

+  - Limited resource
+  - Cap can be raised somehow
+  - Prevents server from mutating
+  - Backdoors server
+  - Can be removed to free up resource for somewhere else

 - mini version of darknet on pre- bn15?